AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 12. Set the snapshot feature.

     ApsaraVideo Player SDK for Android provides the snapshot feature, which can be used to capture video snapshots.`` When you capture a snapshot, the player saves the source data of the video image to be captured and converts the source data to a bitmap.`` Then, you can call the `OnSnapShotListener` method to obtain the bitmap.
-Example:
+Sample code:

     ```
     // Set the callback for snapshot capture.